Overview

 Schedule at Regular Intervals

-Scheduling at regular intervals is an advanced setting for PMs based on a number of units.
+Scheduling at regular intervals is an advanced setting specifically for PMs based on a number of units.

 Checking this setting will force the PM to generate at the interval of your choosing.